mesosphere/dcos-docs-site/pages/1.13/installing/production/system-requirements/zookeeper-requirements/index.md

 - ZooKeeper processes each read or write operation as a complete transaction rather than performing partial or incremental updates when there are changes to nodes in the cluster.
 - ZooKeeper does not remove old snapshots and log files from the file system.
 You must manage these files manually.

-ZooKeeper stores both the snapshots and transaction log in the location you specify using the `dataDir` parameter.
-You can also configure ZooKeeper to write the transaction log to a separate location using the `dataLogDir` parameter.
-Specifying both the `dataLogDir` and `dataDir` locations allows you to use separate file system directories and a dedicated log device.
-Using a dedicated log device for ZooKeeper transaction logs helps to avoid resource contention and latency issues.
+For a DC/OS cluster, both the snapshots and transaction log are stored in the `/var/lib/dcos/exhibitor` directory.
+Using a dedicated log device for ZDC/OS exhibitor (`dcos-exhibitor`) log files helps to avoid resource contention and latency issues.

 # Identifying potential problems
-One key way you can identify issues that are related to ZooKeeper is by searching ZooKeeper log files for messages related to synchronization (`fsync`) operations.
+One key way you can identify issues that are related to ZooKeeper is by searching DC/OS exhibitor (`dcos-exhibitor`) log files for messages related to synchronization (`fsync`) operations.
 For example, if the ZooKeeper data and log directories are mounted on the same disk or there are disk or network latency issues, the transaction log records messages similar to the following:

 `WARN SyncThread:14  fsync-ing the write ahead log in SyncThread:14 took 14818ms which will adversely effect operation latency.
 See the ZooKeeper troubleshooting guide`